jenpennen/git-basics/11-ways-to-use-git-diff.md

 ### `git diff`

-Without additional options, `git diff` lists all the changes in our working directory that are **NOT staged for the next commit**.
+Running `git diff` by itself lists all the changes in your working directory that are **NOT staged for the next commit**.

 ### `git diff HEAD`

-`git diff HEAD` lists ALL changes in the working tree since your last commit.
+`git diff HEAD` lists **all changes**, both staged and unstaged, in the working tree since your last commit.

-**NOTE**: It's easy to confuse `git diff` and `git diff HEAD`.
-Remember that git diff shows the unstaged changes, while git diff HEAD shows all the changes (both staged and unchanged) in the working directory since HEAD.
+**Reminder**: `git diff` only shows unstaged changes, while `git diff HEAD` shoes everything (both staged and unstaged) since the last commit (HEAD)

 ### `git diff --staged` & `git diff --cached`

-`git diff --staged` or `git diff --cached` will list the changes between the staging area and our last commit.
-"Show me what will be included in my commit if I run git commit right now".
+`git diff --staged` or `git diff --cached` lists the differences between the staged changes and your last commit.
+Essentially, the answer the question: "What will be committed if I run `git commit` now?"

 ## Diff-ing Specific Files

-### Comparing Files
+### File Comparisons

-We can view the changes within a specific file by providing a git diff along with some filename(s).
+We can view the changes within a specific file (or files) by providing a git diff along with the filename(s).

 ```
 > git diff HEAD [filename]
 > git diff --staged [filename]
 > git diff HEAD [filename1] [filename1]
+> git diff --staged [filename1] [filename2]
 ```

 Example: